Back

 Mass Event Coverage

-Fellows provide medical coverage for triathlons, marathons, 5K races and other sporting events, including the annual ovarian cancer race and the sprint triathlon series.
+Fellows provide medical coverage for triathlons, marathons, 5K races and other sporting events, including the St. Pete Run Fest and St. Petersburg Distance Classic.
 Fellows are responsible for treating a variety of conditions such as heat illness, overuse injury and minor skin abrasions, and coordinating medical care with ancillary support staff such as EMS personnel and lifeguards.

 Scholarly Activity